 Attic Insulation Services

-If you'd like, our attic insulation specialists measure your existing attic insulation during our Animal Entry inspections and let you know if you need to add more insulation to match the U.S. Department of Energy’s guidelines.
-Many attic insulation materials can be difficult to work with.
-Let the professionals at Critter Control do your attic insulation installation.
-We can also remove attic insulation that has been soiled/damaged and dispose of it for you.
+Our attic insulation experts can take stock of your current attic insulation level during our Animal Entry inspections and we will tell you if you should add insulation per the DOE's guidelines.
+Attic insulation materials can be notoriously difficult to work with.
+Critter Control of Toledo's professionals will do the dirty insulation-handling work for you.
+We will also dispose of any insulation that has been damaged.

 Warning: If you think you have vermiculite insulation in your attic, there's a chance it could contain asbestos.
 Don't disturb it.
 Only attic insulation contractors certified to handle and remove asbestos should deal with vermiculite insulation.